Resonant Catalyst

 Under the hood.
 Memory is keyed to your authenticated identity, encrypted at rest and in transit, and stored so that each Fellow can only read what you've explicitly granted it access to.
 There is no shadow profile, no advertiser-facing export, no backdoor.
 You own your memory.
 You can revoke it.
 You can see exactly what each Fellow knows about you, and you can wipe any piece of it on demand.

 There are no ads.
 No data brokering.
 No dark patterns.
 The Fellow exists to serve the person in front of it.
 Period.
-This is mentorship infrastructure, not a surveillance product.
+This is thinking-partner infrastructure, not a surveillance product.